Kamohelo Mokotjo

-Kamohelo Mokotjo (born 11 March 1991) is a South African professional soccer player who plays as a defensive midfielder for Sekhukhune United.
-After beginning his career in his native South Africa, he came to prominence in the Netherlands with FC Twente and later played in England for Brentford and in the United States for FC Cincinnati.
-He represents South Africa at international level.
+Kamohelo Mokotjo (born 11 March 1991) is a South African professional soccer player who plays as a defensive midfielder.

+After beginning his career in his native South Africa, Mokotjo came to prominence in the Netherlands with FC Twente and later played in England for Brentford and in the United States for FC Cincinnati.
+He returned to South Africa in 2023, where he played for Sekhukhune United and Cape Town City.
+Mokotjo represented South Africa at international level.

 Club career

 SuperSport United

 A defensive midfielder, Mokotjo began his career in his native South Africa with the Supersport United academy.
 He was promoted into the first team squad at age 16 and made one senior appearance for the club, as a substitute for Shane Poggenpoel in a 1–0 defeat to Santos on 20 December 2008.
 He was an unused substitute on three other occasions during the 2008–09 season and departed the club in August 2009.

 Feyenoord

+2010–2011 and loan to Excelsior

 After a successful three month trial, Mokotjo transferred to Dutch Eredivisie club Feyenoord on 28 August 2009.
 Mokotjo was immediately loaned to Eerste Divisie club Excelsior for the remainder of the 2009–10 season.
 He made 30 appearances and scored one goal in a successful season, which ended with Excelsior winning promotion to the Eredivisie through the promotion/relegation playoffs.
 Mokotjo was named as the club's Young Player of the Year.

 Mokotjo made his Feyenoord debut with a start in a KNVB Cup third round shootout defeat to Roda JC Kerkrade on 22 September 2010.
 During an injury-affected 2010–11 season, he made 15 appearances.